Proposals for revision of RDA

 Current proposals before JSC and constituency responses, including ACOC responses, are available on the JSC website.

-You should first check the list of constituency proposals on the JSC website to verify that a proposal has not already been submitted for the problem that you have identified.
-You should then discuss your idea with colleagues in the cataloguing community in order to determine whether the problem you have identified is a shared concern.
+You should first check the list of constituency proposals and discussion papers on the JSC website to verify that a proposal has not already been submitted for the problem that you have identified.
+You should then discuss your idea or issue with colleagues in the cataloguing community in order to determine whether the problem you have identified is a shared concern.
 Keep in mind that changes to RDA can have cost implications in terms of training cataloguers, system infrastructure, record formats, etc.

 The next step is to contact a member of ACOC to request their consideration of the revision proposal.
-Discussing your proposal with the ACOC representative may reveal other issues or another way of addressing the problem.
+Discussion with the ACOC representative may reveal other issues or another way of addressing the problem.
+In addition, it may be that your issue can be dealt with through the Fast Track process instead of the lengthier formal proposal process.

-The proposal should be in the form of a dated memorandum that clearly indicates the name and organisational affiliation of the proposer.
-The subject or title field of the memorandum should indicate the nature of the proposal and, where applicable, the instruction numbers that are the principal focus of the proposed revision and the captions associated with those instructions.
+The proposal or discussion paper should be in the form of a dated memorandum that clearly indicates the name and organisational affiliation of the proposer.
+The subject or title field of the memorandum should indicate the nature of the proposal or discussion paper and, where applicable, the instruction numbers that are the principal focus of the proposed revision and the captions associated with those instructions.

 To: Australian Committee on Cataloguing